Viby Church, Aarhus: Architecture

 It is probable that the king had the patronage of Viby church in the Middle Ages.
-The church, which is now situated in a neighbourhood of Arhus, consists of Romanesque apse, chancel and nave with two late-Medieval additions: the porch in the south and the tower in the west.
+The church, which is now situated in a neighbourhood of Aarhus, consists of Romanesque apse, chancel and nave with two late-Medieval additions: the porch in the south and the tower in the west.
 The Romanesque sections are built of rough and hewn granite boulders on a chamfered base; ashlar were used in the corners and around the windows and doors.
 Between 1449 and 1482 vaults were included in chancel and nave.
 In the masonry of the tower a quantity of re-used granite ashlar is included which may have been brought here from a demolished church.
 The spire, which is in a mansard style, was erected in 1785.
 The present-day appearance of the church is characterized by a restoration in 1962, during which wall-painting decoration in the usual late Gothic style of the diocese was revealed in all the vaulting.

 Among the articles of furniture in the church, the pulpit from c.
 1610 deserves special mention.
 It is ascribed to the woodcarver Mikkel van Grønningen in Hornslet, who supplied works both for Aarhus Cathedral and several East Jutland churches, including Trige.
 The altarpiece and altar candlesticks were also obtained in the first half of the 17th century, while the Romanesque baptismal font was retained as usually happened.
 The greater part of the furniture, which showed the church's former close relationship with the Constantinsborg and Marselisborg estates, has now disappeared, and only a chasuble cross from about 1700 has been preserved.
 The clockwork in the tower is from the beginning of the 19th century.
 In the cemetery tombstones from the 17th century indicate the graves of clergy belonging to the same family.